webseitz/homekitSVM40/README.md

 1. Open the Home App on your iPhone or iPad.
 2. Use the "+"-sign to add a new device.
-3. Chose "I do not have a code"
+3. Choose "I do not have a code"
 4. Select the SVM40-module
-5. Insert 111-11-111 as the device code
+5. Insert `111-11-111` as the device code
-6. Follow the final steps.
+6. Follow the final instructions on the screen to name your sensors.